ibm-cloud-docs/cis/cis-cli-plugin.md

 :   What type of action was taken.
 Valid values are `unknown`, `allow`, `drop`, `challenge`, `jschallenge`, `simulate`, `connectionClose` and `log`.

 `--cursor`
-:   Cursor position and direction for requesting next set of records when amount of results was limited by the limit parameter.
+:   Cursor position and direction for requesting the next set of records when the number of results are limited by the limit parameter.
 A valid value for the cursor can be obtained from the cursors object in the result_info structure.

 `--country`
 :   The 2-digit country code in which the request originated.
 For example, `US`.